markhobson/hamcrest-compose/README.md

 	assertThat(person, hasFeature(Person::getFirstName, equalTo("ham")));

-By default this matcher will describe itself and any mismatches by using the `toString()` of the feature function.
+By default this matcher will describe itself and any mismatches by using the `toString` method of the feature function.
 When using lambdas this is not particularly informative so a feature description can be specified:

 	assertThat(person, hasFeature("a person with first name", Person::getFirstName, equalTo("ham")));